-EXTERIOR ENTERTAINMENT CENTER (ADJUSTABLE)
+EXTERIOR ENTERTAINMENT CENTER

-The exterior entertainment center contains a TV, stereo radio/CD/DVD player, and audio/ video hook-ups for your outdoor listening or viewing pleasure.
-The Exterior TV is mounted on an adjustable bracket which allows you to angle the TV to best suit your viewing needs.
+The exterior entertainment center contains a stereo radio/CD player, electrical outlets and a convenient TV hook-up for your outdoor listening or viewing pleasure.

 NOTE: These electronic devices and speakers are not designed to be waterproof.
 Please take measures to prevent rain or other precipitation from entering the entertainment center by closing the compartment door or ensuring that an awning will prevent entrance of precipitation.